A question that comes up now and then is, “How does AHS handle the sales data coming in from KDP?”

 To understand how we handle sales data, please do one test.

-2. Refresh the RL page.
+2. Refresh the AHS page.

 3. Download the KDP report xls file after doing that pull.